Taking a driving test in your own car

 Your car must have the ability to reach at least 62 mph and have a speedometer fitted.
 The national speed limit on a single-carriageway road is 60 mph.

-Extra requirements if you're using your own car for a driving test
+Extra driving test car requirements if you're using your own car for driving tests

-We're nearly there with the rules (we promise!), but there are just a few more requirements you need to be aware of if you plan on using your car or a family member's car for your DVSA practical test.
+We're nearly there with the rules (we promise!), but there are just a few more driving test car requirements you need to be aware of if you plan on using your car or a family member's car for your DVSA practical test.

 Make sure your car is fitted with: